lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 Object.keys(allKeys).forEach((key) => {
   if (key.startsWith('books(')) {

-    // As Apollo Client doesnt support wildcards in arguments for identifying queries,
+    // As Apollo Client doesn't support wildcards in arguments for identifying queries,
     // we have to filter through the cache like it was text looking for relevant
     // queries to evict